 The result is that in academic circles and among Canada's widely mis-educated public, Donald Trump is rarely spoken of except in sneering and hate-filled terms.

-A further result, as we learn for the [Toronto] Globe and Mail, is that "Canadians want Trudeau to stand up to Trump, even if it leads to trade war: poll".
+A further result, as we learn from the [Toronto] Globe and Mail, is that "Canadians want Trudeau to stand up to Trump, even if it leads to trade war: poll".

 That's how bigotry comes back to bite you.
 Canadians, for the most part, know nothing about Donald Trump's stated intentions, on the economy, on globalist wars of imperial aggression, or on his intention to seek Russian cooperation in the defeat of radical Islamic terrorism.